-

 For onshore renewable energy projects, a land use consent is also required from the relevant consenting authority under the RMA (as to which, see Question 10).
 Such consent attaches to the relevant land and may be enjoyed by the owners and occupiers of the land (except if the resource consent provides otherwise).

-In terms of the development of ORE in New Zealand, the long-awaited ORE Bill was introduced to Parliament in December 2024.
-The regime proposed under the ORE Bill provides for feasibility permits, which grant the holder exclusive rights to conduct feasibility studies over a specified area for seven years, as well as the exclusive right to apply for a commercial permit following feasibility studies.
-Commercial permits will enable the permit holder to give effect to their resource or marine consent in order to begin construction and operation of ORE generation infrastructure within the designated area (subject to obtaining relevant environmental consents under the RMA and the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 (“EEZ Act“)).
+In terms of the development of offshore renewable energy in New Zealand, the Offshore Renewable Energy Bill passed its second reading in October 2025.
+The regime proposed under the Bill provides for feasibility permits, which grant the holder exclusive rights to conduct feasibility studies over a specified area for seven years, as well as the exclusive right to apply for a commercial permit following feasibility studies.
+Commercial permits will enable the permit holder to give effect to their resource or marine consent to begin construction and operation of offshore renewable energy generation infrastructure within the designated area (subject to obtaining relevant environmental consents under the RMA and the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 (“EEZ Act”)).
+We understand that commercial permits will be valid for 40 years.

 -